ZonglinY/ZonglinY.github.io/_pages/publications.md

 *in Proc. of **ACL 2026 (Findings)***
 [[pdf]](https://arxiv.org/pdf/2503.21248)

-* MOOSE-Copilot: A Web-Based Interactive Assistant for Unified Exploratory- and Fine-Grained Scientific Hypothesis Discovery
+* MOOSE-Copilot: A Web-Based Interactive Assistant for Unified Exploratory and Fine-Grained Scientific Hypothesis Discovery
 Hongran An, **Zonglin Yang**†
 *in Proc. of **ACL 2026 Demo***
 [[website]](https://moosedemo.com/)